 Domwe Island is quite large and offers the option of hiking in the shade of old trees.
 Here you can camp yourself or stay in one of the safari tents on the water’s edge.
 Because you have the option of self-catering accommodation here, this is an affordable way to enjoy optimal peace and freedom.

 Mumbo Island offers the same eco setting as Domwe, but more luxurious.
 Over the years, the chef here has prepared many delicious romantic meals for honeymooners!

-We have teamed up with someone who is building a beach lodge on the south of Lake Malawi.
-From the private beach we have a view of Mumbo and Domwe Island and all year round you can enjoy the most beautiful sunsets in Malawi.
-Obviously with your feet in the sand and a local gin & tonic in your hand!
+During the COVID pandemic, we teamed up with someone who is building a beach lodge on the south of Lake Malawi.
+From the private beach we had a view of Mumbo and Domwe Island.
+We could enjoy the most beautiful sunsets in Malawi all year round.
+Obviously with our feet in the sand and a local gin & tonic in our hand!